cocoabench/cocoa-agent/contrib/CONTRIBUTING.md

 - 🌐 Involve **web browsing, visual perception, or file processing**
 - 🔧 Combine **multiple tools** (e.g., search + calculation + code)

-Feel free to browse `cocoabench-example-tasks/` for inspiration!
+Feel free to browse our [example tasks](https://cocoabench.github.io/#examples) for inspiration!

 ### Things to Keep in Mind

 - ❌ Too easy (directly solvable by ChatGPT with searching)
-- ❌ Time-sensitive data that will become stale
+- ❌ Time-sensitive data that will become stale (e.g., the solution relies on a website that will likely update)
 - ❌ Subjective or opinion-based answers
 - ❌ Impossible to evaluate automatically
 - ❌ Require excessive resources or paid APIs